 But if you’re concerned about your symptoms or have questions, call your doctor’s office to find out if you should go in for an evaluation.

 Some groups of people are at a higher risk of experiencing complications of the flu.
 This includes older adults, young children, infants, pregnant women, and people with chronic illnesses.
-People over the age of 65 are at the greatest risk of complications and death from the flu.
+People over the age of 65 are at the

 Ask your doctor if you may be at a higher risk of experiencing flu complications and what extra precautions you should take.